Julian Schmid (politician)

 Julian Schmid (born 21 April 1989, in Klagenfurt am Wörthersee) is an Austrian politician from the Greens.
-He was a member of the National Council from 2013 until 2017.
+He was a member of the Austrian National Council from 2013 until 2017.

 Biography

 Schmid attended BRG Klagenfurt-Viktring from 1999 until 2007.
 In the 2006/07 school year was a Carinthian Landesschulsprecher of the independent student list "Farblos".
 In 2008 he performed his community service in the youth center "Arche" in Feldkirchen in Kärnten.
 From October 2008 he studied political science at the University of Vienna, where he graduated as a bachelor in 2012.
 Until 2013, he also studied economics.

 In 2009, he was a substitute member of the Klagenfurt Town Council.
 Furthermore, he was a district councilor in Vienna-Wieden from 2010 to 2013.